 I have written another detailed article on this website covering the subject of Group-Number – a supplementary essential variable.
 The article can be found here.

-P-Number is an essential variable, whereas Group Number is a supplementary essential variable.
+Note that P-Number is an essential variable, whereas Group Number is a supplementary essential variable.

 P-Number For Procedure Qualification